miquelbeltran/flutter_material_showcase/README.md

 Material Design components showcase for Flutter apps.

-This project is a rip-off of Ataul's [Material Design Components Showcase](https://github.com/ataulm/material-design-components-showcase) Android project, but in Flutter!
+This project is based on Ataul's [Material Design Components Showcase](https://github.com/ataulm/material-design-components-showcase) Android project, but for Flutter!

 You can use this Flutter package to preview your `ThemeData` and see how it looks like with different Material Widgets.